lagoshny/ngx-hateoas-client/README.md

 Example of usage ([given the presets]()):

 ```
-// Suppose was perform GET request to get the Cart resource by the url http://localhost:8080/api/v1/carts/1
+// Suppose was Performing GET request to get the Cart resource by the url http://localhost:8080/api/v1/carts/1

 cart.isResourceOf('carts'); // return TRUE
 cart.isResourceOf('cart'); // return FALSE